Information Access Beyond Sensory Bounds

 Of this population,

-We invented Midlina to resolve this troubling situation
+to resolve this troubling situation, we invented

 It all started in 2010, when Saranya (Hari’s wife) came to pursue her Master’s degree at UMaine under Nick’s mentorship.
 She was in contact with Nick via email and skype for more than 8 months prior to joining him at Umaine.
 At their first meeting, she was taken completely by surprise when Nick showed up with his guide dog ‘Uro’, as she hadn’t realized that Nick is visually impaired.
 Hari (who was working as a software engineer) was naturally intrigued and wanted to know more about Nick and what tools he used in order to have become so successful in his career.
 This interest led Hari to the world of assistive technologies, where he is now immersed.